PaoloTCS/FIL_PDFs/Roberto_Draft.md

 2. **Temperature dependence**: Colder systems can erase information more efficiently
 3. **Universality**: Applies to all physical systems, from transistors to black holes

-*(New Addition: Derivation of temperature dependence c_comp ∝ T, and connection to semantic temperature in phase transitions.)*

-### 3.3 The Bremermann-Bekenstein Bound: The Speed of Thought
+### 3.3 The Bremermann-Bekenstein Bound

 **Principle 3.2 (Bremermann-Bekenstein).** *The maximum rate of state transitions for a system with energy E is bounded by quantum mechanics:*

 $$R_{max} = \frac{2E}{\pi\hbar}$$

+(Note: This aligns with the Margolus-Levitin theorem for quantum speed limits.)

 This emerges from the time-energy uncertainty relation and sets an absolute speed limit on any computational process.